caprianurag/Stripe_Payments_Integration/README.md

 1. Open another terminal window.
 2. Navigate to the folder where you installed the Stripe CLI.
 Skip this step if you installed Stripe CLI to `/usr/local/bin`
-3. Run `./stripe listen > output.log`.
+3. Run `./stripe listen > output.txt`.
 This would log the payment logs to the output.log file in the current folder.

 ## Run the application